p-iv/voyageplanner/README.md

-VoyagePlanner it's fullstack application based on googlemaps API
+VoyagePlanner this is a fullstack application based on googlemaps API

 Technologies used: